Paradiski

 • The Pont Romane, 3.2 km long

-Even larger, the resort of La Plagne brings together two areas for cross-country skiers: the Versant du Soleil Nordic area and the Champagny Nordic area.
-This second area has been awarded the "3 nordiques" label and has 23 km of tracks specially designed for cross-country skiing and skating.
+Even more prominent, the resort of La Plagne brings together two areas for cross-country skiers: the Versant du Soleil Nordic and Champagny Nordic areas.
+This second area has been awarded the "3 Nordiques" label and has 23 km of tracks specially designed for cross-country skiing and skating.
 Beginners and advanced cross-country skiers will love this area, as 11 of the 14 trails are green or blue.

 Children have their own playground with the Nordic Park, where they can develop their balance and cross-country skiing skills on fun trails.
 All in all, if you want to enjoy this winter sport while enjoying the richness of the Alpine landscape, Paradiski has 153 km of slopes waiting for you.